 The easiest way to answer the “why should I bother with the esports marketing” question is by looking at the statistics.
 When talking about the marketing potential of the competitive gaming industry, the first thing that comes to mind is the size of the esports audience.
 It is predicted that by the end of 2024 around 577.2 million people will be watching esports.
 And although this is impressive in itself, the real power lies in the CAGR (the Compound Annual Growth Rate) of the esports market.

 The industry isn’t just growing but the growth increases with each passing year.
-The pandemic might have stopped the biggest real-life tournaments from happening, but at the same time, the number of users on the streaming platforms has spiked.
-The format of competitive gaming gives it a significant advantage over traditional sports and other forms of mass entertainment – even if big events are cancelled, esports can still find a way to attract audiences thanks to their connection to the digital world.
+The pandemic might have stopped the biggest real-life tournaments from happening.
+But at the same time, the number of users on the streaming platforms has spiked.
+The format of competitive gaming gives it a significant advantage over traditional sports and other forms of mass entertainment.
+Even if you cancel big events, esports can still find a way to attract audiences.
+And it’s all thanks to their connection to the digital world.

 As competitive gaming becomes more mainstream, new opportunities for brands emerge.
 Esports fans are no longer exclusively young males – and the more diverse the target group, the greater the chance that you will find people interested in your product or service.
 Gaming as a whole became one of the most influential forms of entertainment.
 Seeing the continuous development of video games, computer hardware and consoles, the rising popularity of AR and unwavering interest in mobile games, one can predict that the industry will only keep growing and gaining new target demographics.
 After all, today’s youth is growing up as digital natives!

-For example, if your intended target market consists mainly of Gen Z, games from the MOBA (Multiplayer Online Battle Arena) genre will be a good idea.
+We’ll give you an example.
+Let’s say your intended target market consists mainly of Gen Z. This means games from the MOBA (Multiplayer Online Battle Arena) genre will be a good idea.
 If you want to attract older Millennials and members of Gen X, consider Turn-Based Strategy games.
-If you are looking for female viewers, aim at games from the Atmospheric Exploration genre – they tend to gather much more diverse demographics than regular FPSes (First-Person Shooters) or MMORPGs (Massively Multiplayer Online Role-Playing Games).
+If you are looking for female viewers, aim at games from the Atmospheric Exploration genre.
+They tend to gather much more diverse demographics than regular FPSes (First-Person Shooters) or MMORPGs (Massively Multiplayer Online Role-Playing Games).

 Not all of these strategies will grant you immediate success.
 There are many factors you have to take under consideration when asking yourself the question about how to invest in esports – your target market, what your brand specialises in, the main goal of the campaign, your budget, and so on.
 If you are looking for the most flexible strategy that allows for the biggest customisation and comes with the least risk, you should take interest in inSTREAMLY.